 - When: Weekends in October.
 Hours: 8:30 AM – 5:00 PM.

 Holy Nativity School, 5286 Kalanianaʻole Hwy, Honolulu, HI 96821.
 An unlikely venue, the School hosts the annual Great Pumpkin Festival on their four-acre campus.
 The family-friendly fundraiser showcases their beautiful East Honolulu campus, with a legendary pumpkin patch, keiki games, country store, nightly drive-in movies, and more.

-- October 21-22, 2022: Flick-or-Treat Drive-In Movies on Osco Field.
+- FLICK-OR-TREAT DRIVE-IN MOVIES, October 20th – 21st ($40 per car): Our legendary Drive-In returns for ONE Weekend Only this year!
+Join us on Osco Field (on our Mauka Campus) for Halloween favorites!
 Wear your costumes, eat ‘ono snacks, and enjoy a movie under the stars!
-Tickets are required for entry: $40/car.
+Tickets are required for entry.

 - More info: The Great Pumpkin Festival – Holy Nativity School

 Listed below are many upcoming Halloween-related events including pumpkin patches, contests, trick or treat events, haunted houses, and more.